-This system has rated power of 15 MW and the capacity End-Of-Life is 10.5 MWh, this means that the capacity of the BESS in 10 years will be 10.5 MWh.
-The cost of this system is approximately 14 M $\in$ [23]and the main applications are:
+This system has a rated power of 15 MW, and the End-Of-Life capacity is 10.5 MWh.
+This means that the capacity of the BESS in 10 years will be 10.5 MWh.
+The cost of this system is approximately €14 M [25]and its main applications are:

-- Static Reserve and Grid Forming capacity, thus replacing the spinning reserve and the system will have the capability and the system will be able to replace a large thermal unit for 50 minutes (start-up time); - Primary frequency regulation, compensating the imbalances caused by the intermittency of renewables; - Increase the integration of renewables, by reducing the number of operating hours of the thermal units due to the static reserve and adjusting the load profiles to the availability of renewables.
+- Static Reserve and Grid Forming capacity, replacing the spinning reserve, and the system will be able to replace a large thermal unit for 50 minutes (start-up time). - Primary frequency regulation, compensating the imbalances caused by the intermittency of renewables. - Increase the integration of renewables, by reducing the number of operating hours of thermal units due to the static reserve and adjusting the load profiles to the availability of renewables.

-The project involves 3 different areas, the storage system (BESS), the energy management system of Terceira island that integrates all the generating centres and the secondary control system for the thermal power plant of Belo Jardim, with the integration of all the thermal groups.
+The project involves 3 different areas: the storage system (BESS); the energy management system of Terceira Island that integrates all of the generating centres; and the secondary control system for the thermal power plant of Belo Jardim, with the integration of all the thermal groups.

-The introduction of this system with the expansion of the geothermal power plant to an installed capacity of 10 MW, could result in the achievement of 60.9% for electricity production based on renewable/endogenous sources.
+The introduction of this system, with the expansion of the geothermal power plant to an installed capacity of 10 MW, could result in the achievement of 60.9% for electricity production based on renewable/endogenous sources.